ikenchina/thread_pool/README.md

 ## Introduction

-Lightweight, generic, pure C++11 thread pool.
+Lightweight, generic, pure C++ thread pool.

 It supports

-- task : thread pool executes it ASAP
+- Task : thread pool executes it ASAP
-- delay task : thread pool execute it at a point in time
+- Delay task : thread pool execute it at a point in time
-- scale out/in pool size dynamically
+- Scale out/in pool size dynamically